 So, yes, landing pages are most effective when it comes to driving conversions.
 However, they do require much more work – both copy and design.
-Website splash pages, on the other hand, are a great way to collect data and communicate important information to visitors that require less copy and are easier to set up.
+Website splash page designs, on the other hand, are a great way to collect data and communicate important information of visitors that require less copy and are easier to set up.

 When it comes down to it, choosing between these two digital assets requires an in-depth understanding of your objectives.
 If you’re not sure where to begin, consider consulting with a web design agency that has a proven track record of successful projects.